travelperk/devops-assessment/README.md

 ## Important Notes

-  * We recommend to try to run the application dockerized in your computer before starting the first task.
+  * We recommend you to try to run the application dockerized locally on your computer before starting the first task.
-  * When doing the CI/CD part: DON'T PULL REQUEST OVER THE ORIGINAL REPOSITORY.
+  * When doing the CI/CD part: DON'T CREATE PULL REQUEST ON THE ORIGINAL REPOSITORY.
     This is the default behavior in GitHub and it will expose your work to others!
   * For the same reason, please avoid calling your repo `travelperk-whatever`.
-  * We are still calibrating the assessment, and probably you won't have time to finish it.
+  * We are still calibrating the assessment, and you may not have time to finish everything in the allocated time.
 This is fine.
-If it takes more than 4 hours leave the work as it is and write down what your next steps would be.
+If it takes more than 4 hours you can leave the work as it is and write down what your next steps would be.
 If you want to spend two days or a week, up to you.
 But we don't want you to waste more of you time.
   * This is not a speed test.
-Please don't worry if you don't finish it.
+Some people will have more experience and tooling ready, some won't.
+Please don't worry if you don't finish the exercise: your presentation in the office and feedback are also very valuable.

-  * Many thanks for your time and good luck!
+ **Many thanks for your time and good luck!**

 [1]: https://github.com/travelperk/devops-assessment-terraform